2-Methylbutanoic acid: History

 2-Methylbutanoic acid is a minor constituent of Angelica archangelica and the perennial flowering plant valerian (Valeriana officinalis), where it co-occurs with valeric acid and isovaleric acid.
 The dried root of this plant has been used medicinally since antiquity.
 The chemical identity of all three compounds was first investigated in the 19th century by oxidation of the components of fusel alcohol, which includes the five-carbon amyl alcohols.
 Among the products isolated was a compound which gave a (+) rotation in polarised light, indicating it to be the (2S) isomer.

 Preparation

-Racemic 2-methylbutanoic acid can readily be prepared by a Grignard reaction using 2-chlorobutane and carbon dioxide.
+Racemic 2-methylbutanoic acid can readily be prepared by a Grignard reaction using 2-chlorobutane, magnesium and carbon dioxide.

 It was the target of the first enantioselective synthesis in 1904 when the German chemist W. Marckwald heated ethyl(methyl)malonic acid with the chiral base brucine and obtained an optically active product mixture.
 Either enantiomer of 2-methylbutanoic acid can now be obtained by asymmetric hydrogenation of tiglic acid using a ruthenium-BINAP catalyst.